SummaryRead the full fact sheet

-- providing information, instruction and training for workers about UV radiation and protection
+- Provide information, instruction and training for workers about UV radiation and protection.

-- providing sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, clothing, sunscreen, shade)
+- Provide sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, protective clothing, sunscreen, shade).

-- developing a sun protection policy that documents control measures, and that is endorsed by senior management
+- Develop a sun protection policy that documents control measures, and that is endorsed by senior management.

-- implementing a monitoring and review process to determine the effectiveness of control measures and identifying changes that may further reduce exposure
+- Implement a monitoring and review process to determine the effectiveness of control measures and identify changes that may further reduce exposure.

-- conducting periodic assessments of the UV exposure risk to all workers.
+- Conduct periodic assessments of the UV exposure risk to all workers.

 Guidance for employers on developing and putting into place a UV protection program, including a policy template, is available from SunSmart and WorkSafe Victoria.
 Contact your state or territory's Cancer Council to find out more about the UV protection services available.

-Tax deductions are available for sun-protection products for those who work outside.
-Talk to your tax advisor or contact the Australian Taxation Office on 13 28 61.
+Tax deductions are available for sun protection products for those who work outside.
+Talk to your tax advisor or contact the Australian Taxation Office on Tel.
+13 28 61.